·

 verb “close”

-verb close; he closes; past closed, part. closed; ger. closing
+infinitive close; he closes; past tense closed; past part. closed; ger. closing

 1. to move something so it covers an opening or to get into such a position